If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Do you want to build a diet for your horse the easy way in FeedXL?
+Do you want to build a balanced diet for your horse the easy way in FeedXL?
 This post will walk you through the 4 simple steps to follow to make your life a little easier, and your feeding regime simpler!

 Step 1: Enter ALL Forage